lamiamine/ipath/README.txt

 float minInitialPathCost = 0;
 int radius = 2;

-3- run this command from path_planners/evaluatePlanners/genetic_algorithm directory
+3- run this command from ipath/evaluatePlanners/genetic_algorithm directory
 $ make

-4- Open file "mapFile" from path_planners/evaluatePlanners/genetic_algorithm/bin directory.
+4- Open file "mapFile" from ipath/evaluatePlanners/genetic_algorithm/bin directory.
 Add the map(s) you want to test, separate the maps by enter.
 For example: map-W30-H30/W30-H30-ObRatio0.3-ObSize5-Nbr01.pgm map-W50-H50/W50-H50-ObRatio0.1-ObSize1-Nbr01.pgm

-5- run this command from path_planners/evaluatePlanners/genetic_algorithm/bin directory
+5- run this command from ipath/evaluatePlanners/genetic_algorithm/bin directory
 $ ./main

-6- Get the results from "GAStatistics.xlsx" from path_planners/evaluatePlanners/genetic_algorithm/bin directory
+6- Get the results from "GAStatistics.xlsx" from ipath/evaluatePlanners/genetic_algorithm/bin directory

 -To compile and run Tabu Search planner:
-1- In path_planners directory run the command
+1- In ipath directory run the command
 $ make

-2- Open file "evaluateTABU.cpp" from path_planners/evaluatePlanners/tabu_search directory, specify following parameters:
+2- Open file "evaluateTABU.cpp" from ipath/evaluatePlanners/tabu_search directory, specify following parameters:

 int numberOfScenarios = 2; // the number of the scenarios (start and goal positions) int numberOfruns = 10; // how many times you want to repeat each scenario